mendesbarreto/live-reload-typescript-template/README.md

-# live-node-typescript-template
+# Hot reload Typscript template

-This is a quick template for Typescript project with hot reload using Nodemon
+This is a quick template with some boilerplate for Typescript project using:
+- Nodemon
+- Eslint_d
+- Prittierd